justink94/Soccer-Analytics/heatmaps-data-exploration.md

 ```
 ![image](https://user-images.githubusercontent.com/70713627/210668623-96d613b1-ac61-4217-a4d3-7be24b2ed356.png)

 ### Using the assists comparison, we can see an established strategy from Barcelona on where the key passes are made that lead to goals.
-Down the wings
+Down the wings and the occaisonal thru ball in the middle.
+West Brom on the other hand has no distinct strategy that we can determine from their assist locations.